glennquah/ConnectCard/README.md

 # Foreword by Developers

 Welcome to ConnectCard!
-This name card application is designed to revolutionize the way you exchange and manage contact information.
+This namecard application is designed to revolutionize the way you exchange and manage contact information.

 As developers, we embarked on this journey with a simple yet powerful idea – to create a seamless and digital solution for sharing your professional identity.
 In today's fast-paced world, where networking and connections play a vital role, we recognized the need for a modern approach to exchanging contact details.

-Gone are the days when you carry around a physical name card.
+Gone are the days where you carry around a physical namecard.
 With ConnectCard, you are able to showcase your unique brand and professional identity anytime and anywhere.
-By seamlessly scanning a QR Code, your name and card information can be exchanged easily.
+By seamlessly scanning a QR Code, your namecard information can be exchanged easily.

 We have poured our hearts and expertise into every aspect of this application, ensuring that it delivers a delightful user experience.
 Our focus on simplicity and intuitive design means that anyone, regardless of their technical proficiency, can effortlessly navigate and make the most of our application.